Your Complete Guide to State Financial Aid Grants

 Aside from its scholarship and tuition assistance programs, the state’s Commission on Higher Education set up its need-based grant program for undergraduates.
 Participating public schools determine each recipient’s award after accounting for all other gift aid.
 Full-time students could receive as much as $2,500 per year.
 Part-time students are eligible for up to $1,250.

-South Dakota’s Needs Based Grant Program gives 16 participating in-state schools funds to dole out each year.
+South Dakota’s Need Based Grant Program gives 16 participating in-state schools funds to dole out each year.
 Each school could award between $500 and $2,000 to low-income students.

 There are six unique grant programs among the financial aid initiatives run by the Tennessee Student Assistance Corporation.
 The half-dozen programs include grants for foster children and military veterans.
 Here are the remaining four grant opportunities: